bfb-delivery

 ## Summary

-The plan is to use this package for some of the tasks food bank staff do manually to plan the delivery routes.
+The plan is to continue to build this package out to take on more of the tasks food-bank staff do manually to plan the delivery routes.

 ## Dev plan

-- Chunking by driver: This may be the most challenging piece, I'm not confident I can solve this well enough to justify using my solution.
-So, I will save it for after I've cleared some of the low-hanging fruit.
-My first plan of attack is to try using k-nearest neighbors.
+- Chunking by driver (step 3 above): This may be the most challenging piece.
+I'm only a little confident I can solve this well enough to justify using my solution.
+So, I have saved it for after I've cleared the low-hanging fruit.
+My first inclination is to try using a sort of recursive k-nearest neighbors to group stops into potential routes, but that may change once I research existing routing algorithms.

 ## Structure